circleci/circleci-docs/jekyll/_cci2/webhooks.md

 Webhooks can be leveraged for various purposes.
 Some possible examples might include:

-- Building custom a dashboard to visualize/analyze workflow/job events.
+- Building a custom dashboard to visualize or analyze workflow/job events.
 - Sending data to incident management tools (such as Pagerduty).
 - Send events to communication apps, such as Slack.
-- Use webhooks to be alerted when a workflow is cancelled then use the API to rerun the workflow.
+- Use webhooks to be alerted when a workflow is cancelled, then use the API to rerun the workflow.
 - Trigger internal notification systems to alert people when workflows/jobs complete.
 - Build your own automation plugins and tools.
-- Connect CircleCI with tools such as airtable, to aggregate data on completed workflows or jobs (see example).

 ## Setting up a hook
 {: #setting-up-a-hook}